sfu-natlang/glm-parser/docs/development.md

 The following are a few tips on using git that are relevant to this document.

+### You don't have to push

+Remember, git is a _distributed_ version control system, and this means you don't have to push your commits to the remote repository.
+It also means you can push commits to any other clone of the main repository, which is useful if you want to have a "backup" of your local repository while still being able to rebase your branch/commits.

 ### Rebasing

 Rebasing in git will take a series of commits (usually you'll use this with